cau777/ai_playground/README.md

 approach (with centralized storage of parameters in a map), supporting:

 * Convolution layer
+  * Selective caching (used to improve the chess model performance by almost 85%)
 * Max pool layer
 * Dense layer
 * Dropout layer